Needlesslord/Research-Project-Installer/docs/README.md

 # Personal Research: Installer

-This web page and the [GitHub repository]() created from are dedicated to what an Installer is and how to create one for your software in Windows, with small steps and a solution provided.
+This web page and the [GitHub repository](https://github.com/Needlesslord/Research-Project-Installer) where it is created from are dedicated to what an Installer is and how to create one for your software in Windows, with small steps and a solution provided.
 For further information, a bibliography is provided below.

 ***